dioobr/EPL_Frontend/README.md

 PORT=3001 npm start
 ```

-The default backend URL is defined on the file **/src/Env.js**, but you can change it with an environment variable when starting the application:
+The default backend URL is defined in the file **/src/Env.js**, but you can change it with an environment variable when starting the application:

 ```shell
 REACT_APP_BACKEND_URL=https://api.epl.dioobr.com/ npm start